Inside Out (2002 TV programme)

-Inside Out was the brand name for a number of regional television programmes in England broadcast on BBC One.
+Inside Out is the brand name for a number of regional television programmes in England that were broadcast on BBC One.
 Each series, made by a BBC region, focuses on stories from the local area.
 Commissioned by BBC One controller Lorraine Heggessey, the programme began on 9 September 2002 and replaced a number of different titles previously used on BBC Two.

 The programme ended on 30 March 2020 and was replaced in 2022 by a new programme, We Are England, which has fewer regional editions and focusses on one subject per edition with regional takes on the chosen subject.